Upgrade or uninstall a Linux Jitterbit private agent

 Warning

 Directly copying over saved configuration files after an agent version change can cause errors.
 Instead, use tools like the Notepad++ Compare plugin to help you manually compare and update configuration settings.
-Do not change settings with defined passwords or ports such as those found in the credentials.txt file and under the [DbInfo] section of the jitterbit.conf file.
+Do not change settings with defined passwords or ports such as those found in the

-Uninstall an Agent
+Uninstall an agent

 Before uninstalling, it is recommended to save the configuration files and security certificates for your current installation for referential purposes.
 These are typically located at: